jamro/nodepad/README.md

 127.0.0.1 webapp.localhost
 ```

-After that configuration, `webapp` application will be available at http://webapp.localhost:3000 (assuming that you run **NodePad** on default port 3000).
+After that configuration, `webapp` application will be available at http://webapp.localhost:3000 (assuming that you run **NodePad** Proxy on default port 3000).

 ### Running NodePad behind a proxy
 You can run **NodePad** behind a proxy.
 To make routing work, add `X-Forwarded-For` headers to requests on the proxy level.